douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * atesto - attestation; certificate; testimonial
 * atingaĵo - achievement
 * atingi - to achieve; to attain; to reach
+* atingiĝi - to be reached or achieved
 * atingo - achievement
 * atleta - athletic
 * atleto - athlete